chrisco/playbook/index.md

 As a team, we are highly productive and [invest heavily in tools](http://hanno.co/logbook/investing-in-tools-no-brainer) to allow us to be this way.
 Our philosophy is always that the number of hours worked has no correlation with the quality of work produced.

-When working on a project sprint, the amount of time that will be spent on client work will be up to **7 hours** in a day.
+When working on a project sprint, the amount of time that will be spent on client work will be up to **7 hours** (lunch break not included) in a day.
 The remaining hour in the day goes towards off-sprint work such as internal reviews, research, planning and internal work, all of which allows us to deliver better results when we’re on a sprint.

 ## Holidays